 Do the relevant enforcement authorities request waivers so as to allow for increased cooperation with authorities in other jurisdictions?
 What are the consequences of declining to grant a waiver?

 How is a cartel investigation resolved?
 Are settlements, plea bargains or other negotiated resolutions available?

 Unlike the European Commission, the FCO has not established formal rules on the settlement of cartel procedures.
 However, an informal practice has evolved in recent years that provides a possibility for entities which are subject to a cartel investigation to enter into a settlement with the FCO.

 According to the FCO, certain principles govern settlement proceedings.
 The most important principle is the strict equal treatment of all undertakings concerned.
 The undertakings concerned usually waive the right to complete access to the file and an extensive statement of objections.
-In return, the FCO’s decision contains only a short summary of the relevant facts, which makes it more difficult for third parties to extract from the decision any information that may be relevant for the preparation of a case against the cartel member concerned.
+In return, the FCO’s decision contains only a short summary of the relevant facts, which makes it more difficult for third parties to extract from the decision any information that may be relevant for the enforcement of private damages claims against the cartel member concerned.
 Settlements are always individual in character.